GPUs under 200 GPUs under 200

 GeForce GTX 1650 Super

-As opposed to the aforementioned AMD graphics cards, the 1650 Super and 1660 Super are still available in stores, though rarely for less than $200.
-Unlike Nvidia’s RTX lineup, the GTX 16-series cards are not capable of ray tracing or DLSS, but they do support NIS upscaling.
+As opposed to the aforementioned AMD graphics cards, the 1660 Super is still available in stores, although it’s becoming rare.
+It’s also widely available in the used market.
+Note that, unlike Nvidia’s RTX lineup, the GTX 16-series cards are not capable of ray tracing or DLSS, but they do support NIS upscaling.

-• GTX 1660 Super/Ti – Nvidia’s GeForce GTX 1660 Super is almost as fast as the GTX 1660 Ti.
-Compared to the non-Super, the 1660 Super is based on the same chip with an identical amount of shaders and transistors but it’s equipped with faster GDDR6 VRAM.
+• GTX 1660 Super/Ti – Nvidia’s GeForce GTX 1660 Super is almost as fast as the GTX 1660 Ti and on par with the RTX 3050 6 GB.
+Compared to the non-Super, the 1660 Super is based on the same chip with an identical amount of shaders and transistors but uses faster GDDR6 VRAM.

-• RTX 2060 – Once Nvidia launches the RTX 4060, the RTX 2060 will have been succeeded by two generations, but it was and still is a very popular mid-range card.
+• RTX 2060 – The RTX 2060 is now two generations behind the RTX 3060 and RTX 4060, but it was and still is a very popular mid-range card.
 It’s about 20% faster than the GTX 1660 Super/Ti and still holds up well in 1080p gaming.
 There is also plenty of supply in the used market.

 Summary

 GTX 1660 ventusA lot has changed for the better as far as price/performance goes in the entry-level market.
-For now, graphics cards based on the Radeon RX 6600 GPU generally offer the best performance under $200 (or close to this price point).
-But it’s now in close competition with the Intel Arc A580, which may eventually overtake it if Intel improves its drivers.
+For now, graphics cards based on the Radeon RX 6600 GPU generally offer the best performance under $200.
+But it’s now in close competition with the Intel Arc A580.

-When looking at the used market, AMD’s Radeon RX 5500 XT, as well as old RX 570/580/590 cards, may still offer good value depending on current prices.
+When looking at the used market, AMD’s Radeon RX 5500 XT, as well as old RX 570/580/590 cards, may still offer decent value.
 Especially the RX 590 is an attractive option if you don’t mind the higher power consumption.
 What that means is that you may need a bigger power supply unit (PSU) and sometimes an additional PCIe cable to power them.
 In the case of the RX 580 Nitro+, for example, you need one 8-pin and one 6-pin auxiliary (PCIe) power connector.

 Factory Overclocking: Is it Worth It?